Tempe Directory of Historic Buildings

 - Address:1290 S. Mill Ave

 The Tempe Woman’s Club is historically significant at the local level, under Criterion A of the National Register Criteria, for its contribution to the broad patterns of American history.
 It is locally significant for the role it has played in the social history of Tempe, and for its continued use by the Woman’s Club of Tempe.
 Beginning with its establishment in 1936, the clubhouse has been the center of social and civic activity for many women residing in Tempe whose influence is felt throughout the community.
-The following is a brief historical account of the establishment of the Woman’s Club both in Arizona, and here in Tempe, and more particularly their Clubhouse at 1290 S. Mill Avenue.
+The following is a brief historical account of the establishment of the Woman’s Club both in Arizona, in Tempe and more particularly, their clubhouse at 1290 S. Mill Avenue.

-In December of 1912, a group of 14 ladies met at the Eighth Street and Mill Avenue Schoolhouse to form a Mother’s Club.
-There are no minutes from that meeting, but about a month later, on January 24, 1913, the Club formally organized.
+In December, 1912, a group of 14 ladies met at the Eighth Street and Mill Avenue Schoolhouse to form Mother’s Club.
+There are no minutes from that meeting, but about a month later, on January 24, 1913, the club formally organized.
 From that time on, minutes were kept.
-During the January meeting of 1913, the name Tempe Woman’s Club was chosen, the First Constitution and Bylaws were drafted, and the motto was adopted, which is still in use today:
+During the January 1913 meeting, the name Tempe Woman’s Club was chosen, their first constitution and bylaws were drafted and the club motto was adopted, which is still in use today:

 In Essentials, Unity

 In Non-Essentials, Freedom

 Also during the first organized meeting, the pink rose was chosen, as well as the club colors pink and green, which are still used today.
 Mrs. C. C. Cash was the first president, residing for two years and actively working for the club for many years.
 The club’s stated purpose was, "to enable women to work more efficiently for the benefit of the schools and the city in general".
 This mission statement is at the heart of the Tempe Woman’s Club’s significant relationship to the community and the continuing commitment to the betterment of life here in Tempe.